CoolColdUK/planning-poker/instructions/day2.md

 add a summary in pie chart in room page to summarise number of votes and number not voted also allow a skip vote in case someone doesn't want to vote

+## Question 14

+Error updating vote:  FirebaseError: Function updateDoc() called with invalid data.
+Unsupported field value: a custom ProactiveRefresh object (found in field users.LiywZ7OuhPWFs7H9mFif8DqNHZl1.proactiveRefresh in document rooms/YsaBEUrpFgLw46KNVUSl)

+this line: summary[user.vote]++;
+give error: Element implicitly has an 'any' type because expression of type 'string' can't be used to index type '{ XS: number; S: number; M: number; L: number; XL: number; notVoted: number; skipped: number; }'.
+  No index signature with a parameter of type 'string' was found on type '{ XS: number; S: number; M: number; L: number; XL: number; notVoted: number; skipped: number; }'

+also can we use skip string as vote instead of null, otherwise it will appear as Not Voted